 If buying a house, you may need to sell a house first, so use this checklist that steps you through selling a house quickly post Covid-19.

 Buying A House Checklist a safety net

 - LEGAL ADVICE - Get advice about buying or selling a house from a property lawyer.

-- BUILDING INSPECTION - The safest way to get a reliable pre-purchase building inspection is by using an accredited building surveyor with the Building Officials Institute of New Zealand (BOINZ).
-All inspectors have undertaken the Institute's Accredited Building Surveyors programme ensuring they have passed their accreditation process.
+- BUILDING INSPECTION - The safest way to get a reliable pre-purchase building inspection is by using a specialist building surveyor.
+Surveyors who are members of the Building Officials Institute of New Zealand (BOINZ) have undertaken the Institute's Accredited Building Surveyors programme ensuring they have passed their accreditation process.
 No all surveyors are BOINZ members.

 - LEAKY CHECK - Use the HOBANZ (Home Owners and Buyers Association) Guide To Buying a Home including a checklist to help ensure you don't purchase a leaker.
 See bottom of this PDF for the checklist.
 HOBANZ also advise on Body Corporates.

 - TRADES SERVICES - If needing a tradesman, make sure they are registered with governing bodies overseeing standards, quality and training of their members.
 You can find advice about how to find a tradesmen here.